danielrss/EventManagementSystem/README.md

 # EventsManagementSystem

-## This project is a standard web application for managing events of all kind.
+### This project is a standard web application for managing events of all kind.
 Everyone can access it, see and comment the existing events.
-## A registered user can also add new events, subscribe to existing ones and like or dislike them.
+### A registered user can also add new events, subscribe to existing ones and like or dislike them.
-## When a user subscribes to an event, the event is automatically added to his calendar.
+### When a user subscribes to an event, the event is automatically added to his calendar.

+### The application is accessable for everyone at [https://events-management-system.herokuapp.com](https://events-management-system.herokuapp.com)